eyandocumet/eyandocumet.github.io/projects/pyro.md

   <img class="img-fluid" src="../img/pyro/pyro_concept.jpg" alt="πRo-Bot Concept">
 </div>

 To simplify the overhead and reduce lead time, our team begun the design process by acquiring a commercial electric water gun and disassembling it.
-We cannibilized its parts to serve as our water delivery system.
+We cannibalized its parts to serve as our water delivery system.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/water_gun.jpeg" alt="The FunWee water gun.
 Fun to play with!" style="width: 40%">